-Comments/Context: Produced against the backdrop of the AIDS crisis, a conservative government, an economic recession, and a burgeoning interest in the politics of difference, much advanced art of the late 1980s and the early 1990s in New York was distinguished by its emphasis on social themes, including family, home, and community, and cultural, class, racial, and gender identity.
-Photographers, filmmakers, and installation artists like Nan Goldin, Sadie Benning, Pepon Osorio, Zoe Leonard, Jack Pierson, Carrie Mae Weems, and Felix Gonzalez-Torres challenged Reagan-era “family values,” often by incorporating personal history into their work.
+Comments/Context: Produced against the backdrop of the AIDS crisis, a conservative government, an economic recession, and a burgeoning interest in the politics of difference, much advanced art of the late 1980s and early 1990s in New York was distinguished by its emphasis on social themes, including family, home, and community, and cultural, class, racial, and gender identity.
+Photographers, filmmakers, and installation artists like Lyle Ashton Harris, Nan Goldin, Sadie Benning, Pepón Osorio, Zoe Leonard, Jack Pierson, Carrie Mae Weems, and Felix Gonzalez-Torres challenged Reagan-era “family values,” often by incorporating personal history into their work.

-Among this group was Darrel Ellis (1958–1992), a gay, African American artist whose photographs first gained wider attention when they were included in “Witnesses: Against Their Vanishing,” a seminal 1989 exhibition at Artists Space, curated by Goldin, of art about AIDS.
-Ellis died of the disease at the age of 34, and like many other artists lost to AIDS during this period, he is underknown.
-This, the first exhibition of his work in 15 years, shows it to be newly pertinent to our own time.
+Among this group was Darrel Ellis (1958–1992), a gay, African American artist whose photographs first gained wider attention when they appeared in “Witnesses: Against Their Vanishing,” a seminal 1989 exhibition of art relating to AIDS at Artists Space, curated by Goldin.
+Ellis died of the disease at the age of 34, and like many other artists lost to AIDS during this period, he is under-known.
+This first exhibition of his work in 15 years shows it to be newly pertinent to our own time.

 A graduate of Cooper Union and the Whitney Independent Study program, Ellis was set on his artistic course by his discovery, in the early 1980s, of a cache of photographs taken by his father, Thomas.
-Thomas Ellis, a postal worker, died in police custody after dispute with two plainclothes officers a month before Ellis was born.
-His snapshots of family and friends, taken in Harlem and the Bronx in the 1950s, became the primary source material for his son’s own art—at first translated into drawings and grisaille paintings, and then, more ambitiously, projected onto molded plaster forms and rephotographed, the resulting photos often forming the basis for more drawings and paintings.
+A postal worker, Thomas Ellis died in police custody after a dispute with two plainclothes officers one month before Ellis was born.
+His 1950s snapshots of family and friends, taken in Harlem and the Bronx, became the primary source material for his son’s own art—at first translated into drawings and grisaille paintings, and then, more ambitiously, projected onto molded plaster forms and rephotographed, the resulting pictures often points of departure for more drawings and paintings.

-As seen in this show, Ellis’s work, regardless of medium, is not just based in photography, but consistently utilizes the language of photography as a metaphor for human experience.
-The medium’s inherent ambiguities of scale and space and the processes through which Ellis colorized, fragmented and distorted his father’s images, directly correspond to memory’s idealizations, gaps, and inconsistencies, as well as the artist’s desire to connect to the more easeful family life he never knew.
+As seen in this show, Ellis consistently used the language of photography as a metaphor for human experience.
+The medium’s inherent ambiguities of scale and space, and the processes through which Ellis colorized, fragmented and distorted his father’s images, correspond directly to the idealizations, gaps, and inconsistencies of memory, as well as the artist’s desire to connect to a more easeful family life he never knew.

-In one photograph, Ellis has projected his father’s portrait of Ellis’s mother and sister onto an arrangement of plaster forms mounted on a white wall.
-Enclosed in the trapezoidal shape created by the tilt of the art’s overhead projector, the two figures—a mother with her arm around her daughter and the daughter turned to smile at her are—are separated by a chaotic jumble of voids and broken-up images, as if driven apart by emotion and circumstance.
-In another photograph, a well-dressed woman reclines on a couch or bed, her face obscured by a black rectangle and her outlines made even harder to see by a wash of orange dye.
+In one photograph, based on a portrait by Thomas of Darrel’s mother and sister, the figures of woman and child are partly occluded by a chaotic jumble of voids and broken-up images, as if driven apart by emotion and circumstance.
+In another, a well-dressed woman reclines against a pillow, her face obscured by a black rectangle and her outlines made even more indistinguishable by a wash of orange dye.

 Collector’s POV: The photographs in this show are priced at $4000 or $5000 depending on size.
 The drawings and paintings are priced between $5000 and $9000.
 Ellis’s photographic work has little secondary market history, so gallery retail likely remains the best option for those collectors interested in following up.